 Neck pain - Occipital injections - Our specialists give the patient a dosage of medication around the nerves on the back of your head.
 The medication causes a reduction in inflammation and swelling in the area, which in turn reduces pain and other symptoms caused by the inflammation.
 Most patients can drive themselves home and return to work the day following the procedure.

-Radiofrequency ablation - Using an X-ray to locate the affecting nerves, our experts use heat to destroy those nerves and stop them from sending pain signals to the brain.
+Radiofrequency ablation (RFA) - Using an X-ray to locate the affecting nerves, our experts use heat to destroy those nerves and stop them from sending pain signals to the brain.
 Pain relief can last more than a year in some cases.
 You will be able to resume normal activities after just 24 hours.
 RFA is now offered for hip and knee pain.

 Cryoablation - Cryoablation involves freezing nerve endings that send pain signals to the brain until the nerves repair themselves.
 Patients can expect an extended period of pain relief, many times longer than twelve months.